oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

     ![Parameter file page](./images/02-04a-param-file.png " ")

-    The ENIT Extract will run and then stop.
+    The EINIT Extract will run and then stop.

 5. In the left navigation, expand the EINIT Extract, and then select **Report**.
 Review the report output to confirm the Inital Load completed successfully.